 For starters, SAP HANA Cloud has brought the full multi-level, tiered storage architecture into the SAP HANA environment.
 Now users can manage the full tiered dataset from the cloud with SAP HANA Cloud.
-The top tier, for storing hot data is, of course SAP HANA itself — providing real-time, in-memory access to your most critical data.
+The top tier provides real-time, in-memory access to your most critical data.

 The Data Lake

-Next comes the SAP HANA Cloud data lake, which supports cold data.
+Next comes the SAP HANA Cloud data lake.
 It is a unique data lake environment, built on a database framework that can store large volumes of data for rapid access.
 In addition to cold data, the data lake can also serve as a repository for large volumes of incoming data such as sensor data from IoT (Internet of Things) systems.

 Because of the architecture, data stored in the data lake is ready to go for whatever analytical (or transactional) application needs to access it.
 Like the SAP HANA in-memory data platform, the data lake provides significant data compression and also helps to reduce unnecessary data duplication of the enterprise.

 Reducing complexity and simplifying operations is one of the key advantages of SAP HANA Cloud over other cloud data management services.
 The wide range of different databases and storage systems from put application developers or system architects in the same data management dilemma they faced in the last millennium.
 Namely, data residing in individual silos that are only capable of handling one specialized workload (say, transaction processing) and storage format.
 SAP HANA Cloud services eliminates these issues by breaking down silos and handling both transactional and analytical workloads.